Frequently Asked Questions

-Yes, to see all of the double degrees, certificates, and how to apply to them, please see double degree programs.
+Yes, to see all of the double degrees, certificates, and how to apply to them, please see dual degree programs.
 UW-Madison Graduate School policy allows some "double counting" of course work, but no more than one-fourth of the credits being offered in the requirements of one Master's degree can be used for the requirements of any other Master's level degree.
-To see all of the double degrees, certificates, and how to apply to them please see double degree programs.

 What is the fall application deadline?